SLH879/TW-Portfolio/docs/sops/sop-onboarding-guide.md

 ### 2.1.
 Definitions

 **MFA**
-- Multi-factor Authentication used to verify user identity before granting access
+- Multi-factor Authentication used to verify user identity before granting access.
+Includes Google and Microsoft Authenticators.

 **Systems Administrator**
-- IT personnel responsible for account provisioning and access management
+- IT personnel responsible for account provisioning and access/permission management.

 **HRIS**
 - Human Resources Information System used to maintain employee records.